 That’s the great thing about ThirstyAffiliate’s uncloaking versus manually uncloaking your Amazon links.

-By using the uncloaking feature in ThirstyAffiliates, your links stay cloaked in your blog post but are uncloaked on the front end.
+By using the uncloaking feature in ThirstyAffiliates, your Amazon affiliate links stay cloaked in your blog post but are uncloaked on the front end.
 This means you can still track clicks on those links with statistics.

 If you just paste the link in raw, you won’t get stats.
-With the uncloaker, you get to display the link raw to users, but still get stats.
+With the uncloaker, you get to display the raw link to users, but still get stats.

 How Seriously Should You Take Uncloaking Your Amazon Affiliate Links?